George Bryan Porter: Career

 Porter was a major in the United States Army during the War of 1812.
 He attended Litchfield Law School in Litchfield, Connecticut, and was admitted to the bar in Lancaster County, Pennsylvania, in 1813.
 He served as Prothonotary (Chief Court Clerk) in Lancaster County, Pennsylvania, in 1818.

 A lawyer in Lancaster, Lancaster County, Pennsylvania, Porter eventually entered state politics.
 He served as Adjutant General from 1824 to 1829; became a Democratic party member of the Pennsylvania House of Representatives in 1827.

 Porter was United States Marshall for the Eastern District of Pennsylvania in 1831.
 Appointed by President Andrew Jackson in 1831, Porter served as the Territorial Governor of Michigan from 1832 until his death in 1834.
 In this role he accompanied Oneida chief Daniel Bread to the White House to ask President Jackson for alternative land arrangements for the Oneida in response to the 1831 Treaty of Washington, which along with the 1927 Treaty of Butte Morts had reduced Oneida lands by 90%.
 The trip was successful in that the president agreed to exchange Oneida lands for "better, more fertile" lands.

+Porter was a chief negotiator of the 1833 Treaty of Chicago.